Yellownecked Caterpillar

 Datana ministra (Drury)

 The yellownecked caterpillar is a key pest of shade trees.
 It is widely distributed throughout most of the eastern United States.
 Generally, it feeds on basswood, paper and yellow birches, elm, honeylocust, oak, maple, mountain-ash, and walnut.
-This insect is also destructive on apple and other fruit trees.
+This insect is also destructive on the foliage of blueberry, apple, and other fruit trees.

 Description